The Cost of Buying a Property in France: Negotiating, Taxes, & Fees

 Setting Your Budget: What’s the Real Cost of Buying a Property in France?

 Deciding on your budget is the first thing you should do when embarking on your journey to buy a French property.
 This is where it pays to do your research.
-In France, it’s the buyer that pays all the fees when purchasing a property and these can be quite considerable (as much as 20% of the property price in some cases).
+In France, it’s the buyer that pays all the fees when purchasing a property and these can be quite considerable (around 10% of the property price for an older home, more once your own legal and translation costs are added).
 So make sure you account for all of these in advance and deduct them from your initial budget when property searching.

 Let’s take a look at the different fees and taxes involved in a French property purchase.